OneMadGypsy/rack/README.md

     # exact same concept as `rated_books` but we use kwargs instead of args
     unique_query = Library.unique_book(author="A.B.
 Cee", title="My Fist Book")

-    # this is absolutely valid
+    # you can absolutely use a query for a database key
     print(db[unique_query])
 ```